 Nymph: This stage is similar to the adult version of the crickets.
 However, they appear smaller.
-This stage is when the crickets are not entirely mature, do not have wings and often become prey to the adult crickets.
+This stage is when the crickets are not entirely mature, do not have wings, and often become prey to the adult crickets.

 In order to get to the adult stage, the nymph must go through the process of molting and shed its hard exoskeleton around eight to ten times and so it finally grows a pair of wings.

-Adult: Upon reaching the adult stage, male crickets chirp around to look for female crickets to mate with as well as finding food for their selves.
+Adult: Upon reaching the adult stage, male crickets chirp around to look for female crickets to mate with as well as find food for their selves.
 While female crickets, after mating, look for places where they can lay their eggs and find food at the same time.

 Habitat: They are found almost anywhere there is nature such as grass, trees, fields, meadows, forests, bushes, swamps, and caves.